30.4 Adjusting horizontal spacing for specific layout objects

 space-alist settings, not limited to the two spacing styles described above, are also possible to override the spacing between different columns.
 However, this kind of spacing is flexible, and does not merely depend on the types of object involved but also their shapes.
 Methods specific to it are documented in the next section.

-Selected Snippets
+Selected snippets

 Separating key cancellations from key signature changes